Upper bounds on the purity of Wigner positive quantum states that verify the Wigner entropy conjecture: Introduction

 Uncertainty relations lie at the heart of quantum theory, quantifying the incompatibility of non-commuting observables and shaping fundamental limits in sensing, communication, and information processing.
 It originates from Heisenberg's principle \cite{heisenberg1927anschaulichen}, which quantifies the incompatibility of the quadratures $q$ and $p$ via variances.
 A widely used refinement replaces variances by entropies; see, e.g., \cite{Coles2017}.
 In particular, Bia{\l}ynicki-Birula and Mycielski derived an entropic uncertainty relation that lower bounds the sum of the Shannon differential entropies of the position and momentum densities, and is stronger than the variance-based bound \cite{bialynicki1975uncertainty}.

 Moreover, since Shannon differential entropy is subadditive, a lower bound on the entropy of a joint phase-space density would imply (and potentially strengthen) the position--momentum entropic uncertainty relation.
 A closely related quantity is the Wehrl entropy, defined as the Shannon differential entropy of the Husimi $Q$ function.
 Wehrl conjectured that it is minimized by coherent states \cite{Wehrl1979}; this was proved by Lieb \cite{Lieb1978} and later extended, including sharp results for R\'enyi--Wehrl entropies in broad coherent-state settings \cite{LiebSolovej2014}.
+In this sense, a Wehrl-type lower bound refers to an entropy minimization principle on phase space.
+The Wigner entropy conjecture below is analogous in spirit, but it concerns the Shannon entropy of a non-negative Wigner function instead of the Husimi $Q$ function.
+Note that the latter is not invariant under symplectic transformations \cite{hertzthesis,Hertz_2019}, i.e., the entropy of the Husimi $Q$ function for the vacuum and single-mode squeezed vacuum states, is not the same.

 In continuous-variable quantum optics, the Wigner function $W(q,p)$ is arguably the most central phase-space representation.
 It is a real quasi-probability distribution which describes fully the quantum state, but it can take negative values.
 Of special interest is the convex subset of Wigner-non-negative states, whose Wigner function is everywhere non-negative and can therefore be viewed as a genuine probability density on phase space.
 Motivated by this classical-looking interpretation and the subadditivity of Shannon’s differential entropy, \cite{VanHerstraeten2021quantum,hertz2017,hertzthesis} introduced the Wigner entropy as the Shannon differential entropy of the Wigner function $W(q,p)$ and conjectured a Wehrl-type lower bound: \begin{conjecture} For any Wigner non-negative state,